The Plastic Problem

 Communities

-• Coordinate efforts with local trash collectors to decrease delivery of plastic waste to landfills
+• Coordinate efforts with local trash collectors to increase recovery of plastic waste from landfills

 • Encourage recycling procedures in schools, businesses and homes